 Well, Jesus went into the wilderness too fast, and Moses fasted on a mountaintop, but since I am just a normal, ordinary mom and wife, I would have trouble heading off to those places, so I just fast every Tuesday in my home and on the go.
 Of course, you want to keep your fasting to yourself because Jesus tells us in Matthew 6:16-18, “…do not look dismal, like the hypocrites, for they disfigure their faces that men may see their fasting….But when you fast, anoint your head and wash your face, that your fasting may not be seen by men but by your Father who is in secret; and your Father who sees in secret will reward you.”
 In other words, don’t let other people know you are fasting and look as good as you normally do.

 Since I can only speak for myself, these are my reasons:

 Fasting gives my prayers an “extra whammy.”
-In the Bible, the Disciples of Jesus tried to cast a mute spirit convulsing a boy.
+In the Bible, the Disciples of Jesus tried to cast out a mute spirit convulsing a boy.
 They were unable.
 When Jesus performed the miracle, the disciples asked Him why they couldn’t.
 He said in Mark 9: 28-29, “This kind cannot be driven out by anything but prayer and fasting.”
 So if you want to give your prayers that extra pull, add fasting.

 Fasting unites me with those who know hunger.
 We, in America, all have so much in the way of food.
 So with each hunger pang, I can lift it to Jesus and ask him to be with those who experience hunger as an awful way of life.
 Especially tiny children.
 I ask that my prayers may save their lives.